 Apples are fun to explore in preschool.
-You could use them for the beginning of school, as part of a farm or harvest theme, with social studies theme of Johnny Appleseed and early America, or even a study of the seasons.
-Some of these apple books may be good additions to your classroom.
+You could use these books about apples for the beginning of school, as part of a farm or harvest theme, with social studies theme of Johnny Appleseed and early America, or even a study of the seasons.
+Some of these apple books for preschoolers may be good additions to your classroom.

 Apple Books for Preschoolers